-1. The Mary K. Monroe Fund, \$30,000.
-The income of this fund is available for ministerial students in Granville College, and in the Theological Seminaries after graduation from Granville College.

-2. The King Scholarship Endowment, of \$12,000, for the aid of young ladies in Shepardson College.

-3. The Ebenezer Thresher Fund, of \$10,000, for the aid of young men in Granville College.

-4. The M. E. Gray Fund, of \$5,000, for the aid of ministerial students in Granville College.

-5. The David and Jane Harpster Fund, of \$1,500, available for students in Granville College or Doane Academy.

-6. The David Thatcher Fund, of \$1,500, available for ministerial students in Granville College or Doane Academy.

-7. The Mary Arnold Stevens Fund, of \$500, for students in Granville College or Doane Academy.

-8. The Shepardson Scholarship, income of \$1,000, for students in Shepardson College.

-9. The Luse Scholarship, income of \$1,000, for students in Shepardson College.

-10. The Bostwick Scholarship of \$1,000, established by A. F. and A. A. Bostwick, of Seville, Ohio.

-11. The Griswold Scholarships, the income of \$5,000, the gift of the late G. O. Griswold, Esq., of Warren, Ohio.

-12. The Lewis Scholarships, contributed by Charles T. Lewis, Esq., of Toledo, affording free tuition annually to two students.

-13. The Doyle Scholarship, contributed by John H. Doyle, Esq., of Toledo, affording free tuition annually to one student.

-14. The Maria Theresa Barney Fund, from which the President of the University has a varying amount at his disposal each year to be loaned to students at his discretion, without interest.

-15. The Ohio Baptist Education Society has at its disposal free tuition scholarships for its beneficiaries to the number of forty, if necessary.
+\Not offered for the current year.

+- The Mary K. Monroe Fund, \$30,000.
+The income of this fund is available for ministerial students in Granville College, and in the Theological Seminaries after graduation from Granville College. - The King Scholarship Endowment, of \$12,000, for the aid of young ladies in Shepardson College. - The Ebenezer Thresher Fund, of \$10,000, for the aid of young men of Granville College. - The M. E. Gray Fund, of \$5,000, for the aid of ministerial students of Granville College. - The David and Jane Harpster Fund, \$1,500, available for students in Granville College or Doane Academy. - The David Thatcher Fund, of \$1,500, available for ministerial students in Granville College or Doane Academy. - The Mary Arnold Stevens Fund, of \$500, for students in Granville College or Doane Academy. - The Shepardson Scholaship, income of \$1,000, for students in Shepardson College. - The Luse Scholarship, income of \$1,000, for students in Shepardson College. - The Bostwick Scholarship of \$1,000, established by A. F. and A. A. Bostwick, of Seville, Ohio. - The Griswold Scholarship, the income of \$5,000, the gift of the late G. O. Griswold, Esq., of Warren, Ohio. - The Lewis Scholarships, contributed by Charles T. Lewis, Esq., of Toledo, affording free tuition annually to two students. - The Doyle Scholarship, contributed by John H. Doyle, Esq., Toledo, Ohio, affording free tuition annually to one student. - 14.
+The Maria Theresa Barney Fund, from which the President of the University has a varying amount at his disposal each year to be loaned to students at his discretion, without interest. - The Ohio Baptist Education Society has at its disposal free tuition scholarships for its beneficiaries to the number of forty, if necessary.
-By authorization of the Trustees the President of the University may remit the tuition of a limited number of students in case of special necessity.

-17. A few scholarships which were sold in the early days of the college were afterwards surrendered by the original purchasers and are at the disposal of the Faculty.
+- 16. By authorization of the Trustees the President of the University may remit the tuition of a limited number of students in case of special necessity. - 17.
+A few scholarships which were sold in the early days of the college were afterwards surrendered by the original purchasers and are at the disposal of the Faculty.